 Let R be a commutative ring with identity, and let a and b be elements in R. We say that a divides b, and write $a \mid b$, if there exists an element $c \in R$ such that b = ac.
 A unit in R is an element that has a multiplicative inverse.
-Two elements a and b in R are said to be associates if there exists a unit a in a such that a = ab.
+Two elements a and b in R are said to be associates if there exists a unit u in R such that a = ub.